Organisation for Economic Cooperation and Development (OECD)

 INSTITUTIONAL STRUCTURE AND FUNCTIONING OF THE OECD

 OECD conducts its work via the General Council that gathers once a year at the ministerial level, and committees and working parties that address various topics.
 OECD has a Secretariat directed by the Secretary General in order to conduct daily functioning of the OECD.
-In addition, topic based studies are also conducted by the special bodies such as the International Energy Agency.
+In addition, topic-based studies are also conducted by the special bodies such as the International Energy Agency.
 The current OECD Secretary General is Mathias Cormann.
-As 6th OECD Secretary General, his five-year term commenced on 1 June 2021.Because of the variety of topics, the work of the OECD is followed by various institutions in Turkiye.
-Ministry of Trade is the “National Coordination Unit” of the OECD’s Trade Committee, Steel Committee, and Committee on Consumer Policy.
+The current Secretary-General of the OECD is Mathias Cormann, the 6th Secretary-General, whose five-year term began in June 2021.
+In 2025, he was appointed for a second term, to serve until 2031.

 The coordination among the National Coordination Units is essential in order to ensure better cooperation between our country and the OECD.
-Therefore, under the coordination role of the Ministry of Foreign Affairs a coordination meeting is hold in Ankara every year with the participation of the all national coordination points.
+Therefore, under the coordination role of the Ministry of Foreign Affairs a coordination meeting is hold in Ankara every year with the participation of the all-national coordination points.
 Within the scope of this meeting, the current and future work related to the OECD is discussed.

 THE OECD ISTANBUL CENTRE

-“The Memorandum of Understanding Regarding the Establishment of the OECD Istanbul Centre” between
+“The Memorandum of Understanding Regarding the Establishment of the OECD Istanbul Centre” between Türkiye and the OECD was signed in May 31, 2018 in Paris.

-Turkiye the OECD’s regional base for the Balkans, Middle East and North Africa.
-The work of the Centre will not only be beneficial for Turkiye, but also for the Balkans, Middle East, and North Africa.
+The OECD Istanbul Centre serves as a regional hub for the OECD, particularly focusing on the Balkans, the Middle East and North Africa.
+Therefore, the outputs of the Centre’s work benefit not only Türkiye but also neighboring regions, especially the Balkans, the Middle East and North Africa.

 OECD MINISTERIAL COUNCIL MEETINGS